canonical/gomaasclient/DEVELOPMENT.md

 ## Testing

-To run the unit tests, run the following command:
+To run the unit tests, run:
 ```bash
 make test
 ```